 What small group curriculum should our small groups study?
-Where can we find good small group Bible studies?
+Where can we find good small group resources?
 These are questions I frequently get asked at Small Group workshops and in conversations with pastors.
 Before I share some quick links and resources, allow me to share with you a few things to consider.

 First off, it’s a best practice to consider study themes and topics that would be attractive to people who aren’t already plugged into group life.
 If you want to get new people connected into groups, your language and focus should be aimed at that target audience.